Tjoosten/tec-opendata/README.md

 * [routes.txt](https://github.com/QKaiser/tec-opendata/blob/master/routes.txt) (information about the lines)
 * [shapes.txt](https://github.com/QKaiser/tec-opendata/blob/master/shapes.txt) (shape containing all points related to a specific line)

+#TODO

+The stops names provided by the TEC contains the locality AND the street name.
+Could be nice to find the ultimate regex to separate these in two different attributes for enhanced filtering.

-Feel free to comment and file an issue.
+Feel free to comment or file an issue.